emthm/CHOICE/README.md

 ## How to use CHOICE

 A sample script to run choice is provided in main.py.
-Below a step by step guide:
+Below a step-by-step guide:

 1. Import the library:
    ```